mfrans1/mfrans1.github.io/_pages/JetLag.md

 **What will JetLag provide?**<br>

-We're still working on it, but we expect to release an ERA5-based beta product in Fall 2023.
+We're still working on it, but we expect to release an ERA5-based beta product in Spring 2024.

-Other products will be released over time, including products for the ERAi reanalysis and for CMIP6 model runs.<br>
+Other products will be released over time, including products for CMIP6 model runs.<br>
 Contact us (see below) if you are interested in a product that is not available.<br>

 ---

 **Can I get involved?**<br>

 Yes!
 We'd love to hear your thoughts.
-You can reach out to us via the mailing list (once you've subscribed, email: jetlag-owner (at) lists (dot) fas (dot) harvard (dot) edu) or directly via my professional email (lrivoire (at) fas (dot) harvard (dot) edu).
+You can reach out to us via the mailing list (once you've subscribed, email: jetlag-owner (at) lists (dot) fas (dot) harvard (dot) edu) or directly via my professional email (lrivoire (at) mit (dot) edu).
 You can request that JetLag be applied to a model output or reanalysis or your choosing –we want JetLag to be useful to your specific purposes!
 Subject to computing constraints and demand, of course.